SamiSha99/CipherProject/README.md

 * Columnar Cipher
 * Mono-Alphabetic Cipher

-To do so, follow these steps:
+## How?

 1) Add your files.
 2) Write down an encryption key.
 3) Select which cipher you want to encrypt your files with.
 4) Download the files.
 Enjoy! 😎

-## Note❗
+## Tips!

-You can use some of the files in the Samples folder found in this Repository for testing.
+1) You can use some of the files in the Samples folder found in this Repository for testing.
+2) You can insert multiple files and encrypt them with a specific cipher option.